yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/pagecontent/base-fields.md

  - **meta.lastUpdated** (Mandatory)

-	This is important and useful information
+	This is important and useful information.
+(It is mandatory to include in all except Contained resources, where FHIR does not allow it)

  - **meta.profile** (Must Support)